Saxton baronets

-The Saxton Baronetcy, of Circourt at Denchworth in the County of Berkshire (now Oxfordshire), was a title in the Baronetage of Great Britain.
+The Saxton baronetcy, of Circourt at Denchworth in the County of Berkshire (now Oxfordshire), was a title in the Baronetage of Great Britain.
 It was created on 26 July 1794 for Charles Saxton, Commissioner of the Royal Navy.

-The second Baronet sat as member of parliament for Cashel.
+The 2nd Baronet sat as Member of Parliament for Cashel.
 The title became extinct on his death in 1838.
+An illegitimate child (Charles William Saxton) was born out of wedlock, and the Saxton family, through marriage to the French Dupas family, subsequently settled in France.
+Today, most members of the Dupas family live in France.
+However, descendants can be found among the Quêtu (Questes) family and Dupas family, who are based in northern France.